kowalczyk-daria/market_trend_analysis/README.md

 ![Confusion Matrix](reports/confusion_matrix.png)

-The normalized confusion matrix provides a detailed view of class-level performance.
-The model shows its strongest performance in identifying neutral market conditions, which dominate in low-volatility regimes.
-Misclassifications primarily occur between upward and downward movements near the labeling threshold, reflecting the intrinsic ambiguity of marginal price changes.
+The normalized confusion matrix highlights strong class-level performance for directional movements, with the highest precision observed for downward and upward trends.
+Neutral market conditions, while still reasonably well classified, remain more challenging due to their proximity to the labeling threshold in low-volatility regimes.
+Most misclassifications occur between upward and downward classes near this threshold, reflecting the inherent ambiguity of marginal price fluctuations.

 ---